 CANADA SUMMIT: Fifty-five French-speaking nations from around the world have pledged to cut their greenhouse gas emissions in half by the year 2050.
 The pledge was announced Sunday in Quebec City, Canada, at the close of the 12th Francophonie summit.
 Canadian Prime Minister Stephen Harper said his government will spend nearly 85 million dollars to help developing countries in Africa, the Caribbean and the South Pacific fight the effects of climate change.

 ZIMBABWE: Zimbabwe opposition officials say their leader, leader Morgan Tsvangirai, will not attend today's (Monday's) regional summit on the country's political impasse because he could not get the necessary travel documents.
 The Movement for Democratic Change says Tsvangirai is unable to travel to the meeting in Swaziland where he and Zimbabwe President Robert Mugabe were scheduled to meet with leaders from the Southern African Development Community (SADC).
 Tsvangirai and Mr. Mugabe signed a power-sharing deal but are deadlocked over which party gets control of each of the country's 31 ministries.

 NORTH KOREA(News Updates): South Korean officials say they have not noticed any unusual activity

 in North Korea, even after recent media reports in Japan said the

 Stalinist state was preparing to make a major announcement.
 A spokesman for South Korea's Unification Ministry said today (Monday) that all international and domestic events are proceeding as scheduled.

-condition of the reclusive country's leader, Kim Jong Il.
+There has been intense speculation in recent weeks over the health and condition of the reclusive country's leader, Kim Jong Il.
 Mr. Kim disappeared from public view in mid-August.